moneybutton/docs/docs/api-oauth-endpoints.md

 ## Application access

-You can get application access creating a token using your `Client Identifier` and your `Client Secret`, and following the `client_credentials` flow.
+You can get application access creating a token using your `Client identifier` and your `Client secret`, and following the `client_credentials` flow.
 App tokens need to be requested using basic auth with client credentials:

 ``` bash